MicrosoftDocs/mixed-reality/mixed-reality-docs/interactable-object.md

     :::column:::
        ![interactibleobject-states-default](images/interactibleobject-states-default.jpg)<br>
        #### Default (Observation)<br>
-        Default idle state of the object.<br>
+        Default idle state of the object.
-        Cursor is not on the object.
-Hand not detected.
+       The cursor is not on the object.
+Hand is not detected.
     :::column-end:::
     :::column:::
        ![interactibleobject-states-targeted](images/interactibleobject-states-targeted.jpg)<br>
         #### Targeted (Hover)<br>
-        When the object is targeted with gaze cursor, finger proximity or motion controller's pointer.<br>
+        When the object is targeted with gaze cursor, finger proximity or motion controller's pointer.
-        Cursor is on the object.
-Hand detected, ready.
+        The cursor is on the object.
+Hand is detected, ready.
     :::column-end:::
     :::column:::
        ![interactibleobject-states-pressed](images/interactibleobject-states-pressed.jpg)<br>
        #### Pressed<br>
-        When the object is pressed with air-tap gesture, finger press or motion controller's select button.<br>
+        When the object is pressed with an air tap gesture, finger press or motion controller's select button.
-        Cursor is on the object.
-Hand detected, air tapped.
+        The cursor is on the object.
+Hand is detected, air tapped.
     :::column-end:::
 :::row-end:::